 Extra-curricular activities in Thurles C.B.S. include debating, concerts, music lessons, board games, school tours and exchanges etc.

 Thurles C.B.S. has a proud history in debating.
 In 2008 the team reached the All Ireland Final.
+Last year we reacher the last 16.
 This year the Concern Debating Team has already won the opening rounds of the competition.
 Basketball is provided for the following agegroups in Thurles C.B.S. – 1st year, 2nd year, U-16 & U-19.
 They take part in the Midlands League Competition as well as the All-Ireland.
+Last year we won the U 14 All Ireland.

 Awards Night 2012